About the Leisure Owners Association

 Details are available for the entire range, built between 1967 and 1996.

-These are accessible to members through the Technical Reference Library and Owner’s Manual sections of the Discussion Forum and our Saltings Magazine.
+These are accessible to members through the Technical Reference Library and Owner’s Manual sections of the Discussion Forum and the Association magazine, “Leisuretime”.

 Membership costs just £10 for life (conditions apply, see below).